srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

    .. group-tab:: ORAN SC RIC

-     To start the ORAN SC RIC platform as a multi-container application, please run the following command from the ``oran-sc-ric`` directory:
+     To start the ORAN SC RIC platform as a multi-container application, run the following command from the ``oran-sc-ric`` directory:

       .. code-block:: bash